swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 If no *lifetime-dependence-target-name* is specified, then the target is the declaration's return value.
 Otherwise, the target is the parameter named by the *lifetime-dependence-target-name*.
 The target value must be potentially non-`Escapable`.
-A parameter used as a target must additionally either be an `inout` parameter, or `self` in a `mutating` method.
+Additionally, a parameter used as a target must either be an `inout` parameter or `self` in a `mutating` method.

 The source value of the resulting dependency can vary.
 For a `borrow` or `inout` dependency, the source value will be the named parameter or `self` directly.